SpinalHDL/SpinalDoc/spinal/examples/vga.md

 }
 ```

-Then we could add some some function to set these timing with a specific resolution/frame rate :
+Then we could add some some functions to set these timings for specific resolutions and frame rates:

 ```scala
 case class VgaTimingsHV(timingsWidth: Int) extends Bundle {